 Research Reactor Facility

 The Reed research reactor facility consists of a 250-kW TRIGA research reactor and associated laboratories.
-Since its installation in 1968 the Reed reactor has been actively used for student research and instruction.
-The small reactor is about the size of a washing machine, sits at the bottom of a pool of water 25 feet deep, and is inherently safe in its design.
+Installed in 1968, the Reed reactor is actively used for student research and instruction, and is inherently safe in its design.

 Reed’s research reactor is the only reactor in the country staffed primarily by undergraduate students.
 A weekly noncredit seminar that explains radioactivity, radiation, health physics, nuclear physics, and nuclear reactor operation is open to everyone.
 Particularly interested students can design and run their own experiments or learn to run the reactor itself.
 Students who are interested can study to take the Nuclear Regulatory Commission exam and earn a reactor operator’s license.
 Each year approximately 12 to 15 students earn licenses to operate the reactor.

-The reactor is used for science courses and senior thesis research.
+The reactor is used for Reed College science courses, independent student research, and senior thesis research.
 It is also used by high schools, colleges, and research institutions for tours, demonstrations, and research.